phat-sumo/everyone-can-be-root/guide.md

 On the new machine we will use our admin user to modify /etc/skel/.
 The contents of /etc/skel/  determine the initial contents of a users home directory.

-> Tip: You can use `sudo su` to switch users and become 'root', the superuser.
-This removes the requirement to use `sudo` in priveleged directories. *Be cautious when executing commands as root, as they will not require a password to execute and may not provide warnings for their consequences.* Type `exit` or press Ctrl+d to return to your normal user.
+> Note: You can use `sudo su` to switch users and become 'root', the superuser.
+This removes the requirement to use `sudo` in priveleged directories. **Be cautious when executing commands as root, as they will not require a password to execute and may not provide warnings for their consequences.** Type `exit` or press Ctrl+d to return to your normal user.

 ```
 sudo su